Year 5 2020 - 2021

 Take a look at the '50 Recommended Reads for Year 5' in 'files to download' at the bottom of the page.
 How many have you already read?
 Why not set yourselves a challenge to read one new book every month?

-If you would like to learn more about 'Earth and Space', why not take a look at some of the videos below?
+If you would like to learn more about 'Types of Change', why not take a look at some of the videos below?

-Find out more about Galileo Galilei on these websites:
+Find out more about Edward Jenner on these websites:

 In maths this term, we will be learning about perimeter and area, multiplication and division, and fractions.

-Our current maths topic is area and perimeter.
+Our next maths topic will be area and perimeter.

 - If you would like to watch a video on calculating area and perimeter, click here.